isislab-unisa/trace-me-now/src/raspberry/README.md

 ## Building

 You start building your project at the same level of the `root/` folder.
-You can start by following the `example.js` file.
+You can start by following the `index.js` file.

-If you want to start from scratch, create a new `js` file and import
+It starts by importing

 ```javascript
 const BleScanner = require('./root/app');